Moon landing conspiracy theories: Moon rocks

 The Apollo program collected 838 lb of Moon rocks during the six crewed missions.
 Analyses by scientists worldwide all agree that these rocks came from the Moon – no published accounts in peer-reviewed scientific journals exist that dispute this claim.
 The Apollo samples are easily distinguishable from both meteorites and Earth rocks in that they show a lack of hydrous alteration products, they show evidence of having undergone impact events on an airless body, and they have unique geochemical traits.
 Furthermore, most are more than 200 million years older than the oldest Earth rocks.
 The Moon rocks collected by the Apollo program also share the same traits as Soviet samples.

 Conspiracists argue that Marshall Space Flight Center Director Wernher von Braun's trip to Antarctica in 1967 (about two years before the Apollo 11 launch) was to gather lunar meteorites to be used as fake Moon rocks.
 Because von Braun was a former SS officer (though one who had been detained by the Gestapo), the documentary film Did We Go? suggests that he could have been pressured to agree to the conspiracy to protect himself from recriminations over his past.
 NASA said that von Braun's mission was "to look into environmental and logistic factors that might relate to the planning of future space missions, and hardware."

-It is now accepted by the scientific community that rocks have been blasted from both the Martian and lunar surface during impact events, and that some of these have landed on the Earth as meteorites.
+It is now accepted by the scientific community that rocks have been blasted from both the Martian and lunar surface during impact events and that some of these have landed on the Earth as meteorites.
 However, the first Antarctic lunar meteorite was found in 1979, and its lunar origin was not recognized until 1982.
 Furthermore, lunar meteorites are so rare that it is unlikely that they could account for the 380 kg of Moon rocks that NASA gathered between 1969 and 1972.
-Only about 30 kg of lunar meteorites have been found on Earth thus far, despite private collectors and governmental agencies worldwide searching for more than 20 years.
+Only about 30 kg of lunar meteorites have been found on Earth thus far, although private collectors and governmental agencies worldwide have searched for more than 20 years.

-While the Apollo missions gathered 380 kg of Moon rocks, the Soviet Luna 16, Luna 20 and Luna 24 robots gathered only 326 g combined (that is, less than one-thousandth as much).
+While the Apollo missions gathered 380 kg of Moon rocks, the Soviet Luna 16, Luna 20, and Luna 24 robots gathered only 326 g combined (that is, less than one-thousandth as much).
 Indeed, current plans for a Martian sample return would only gather about 500 g of soil, and a recently proposed South Pole-Aitken basin robot mission would only gather about 1 kg of Moon rock.

 On the makeup of the Moon rocks, Kaysing asked: "Why was there never a mention of gold, silver, diamonds or other precious metals on the moon?
 Wasn't this a viable consideration?
 Why was this fact never dicussed [sic] in the press or by the astronauts?"